yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 ## Nested Template Matching

-Nested template matching is not supported - to match nested properties, collections and arrays use [SQLQuery].
+Nested template matching is not supported - to match nested properties, collections and arrays use depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink.